whittedb/udi-av-poly/README.md

 The included Pioneer VSX-1021 and Sony Bravia devices are available as examples

 ### Known Issues
+- I'm not sure if remote control pairing is needed on the Sony Bravia.
+Prior to writing this node server, I created some network resources that used the /sony/IRCC URI to control it.
+At that time, I paired my TV to get it to work using the SOAP protocol required by that URI.
+- Some states of the Bravia TV don't get sent as a notification over the Simple IP Control channel.
+Therefore, They won't update anything in the ISY.
+The NetFlix status is updated as a pseudo input because I use it so much, but if NetFlix is selected on the TV remote, ISY will not know that.
+Generally, any app that is launched does not issue a notification via the Simple IP Control channel.
-- [ ] The device status doesn't update when the nodeserver stops.
+- The device status doesn't update when the nodeserver stops.
 This is because the PolyGlot Interface disconnects the MQTT connection prior to calling the nodes stop method which breaks the ability of a node to update any ISY related information when it is being stopped.
 PolyGlot does know how to modify the controller status and does so automatically.
 Subclassing the PolyGlot Interface and overriding the stop() method to call the stop observers prior to shutting down MQTT would be a solution, but could break things when the PolyGlot interface gets updated.
-- [ ] It's possible, but rare, that a response from a device may get lost if the connection between the nodeserver and device gets broken.
+- It's possible, but rare, that a response from a device may get lost if the connection between the nodeserver and device gets broken.
 The nodeserver attempts to reconnect, but the response to a command that is issued just prior to discovering the broken connection is lost.
 More intelligent code to cache the command and retry it could resolve this.
 (Work in progress)